-The WordPress ecosystem provides plugins and templates that make this Content Management System (CMS) extremely flexible and allowing to target a wide range of specific uses.
-This especially important today, in a context where websites are not just digital touch-points but have become providers of metadata for third-parties like search engines and social media.
+The WordPress ecosystem provides plugins and templates that make this Content Management System (CMS) extremely flexible.
+This flexibility allows to target a wide range of specific uses.
+This is especially important today, since websites are not just digital touch-points but have become providers of metadata for third-parties like search engines and social media.

 While flexibility is an important characteristic, website performance, especially when accessed by mobile, has become so important that google has made it a ranking factor in SEO.
 Google has added site speed in the recent months as a new ehancements report in Google Search Console.

 Unfortunately performance is not out of the box with any CMS including WordPress.
 You need to work really hard to make a WordPress site well performing.
 Needless to say that today’s digital business adds other layers on top:

 Even when your site is very well designed and optimized these scripts still can drop your performance significantly.